netsec-ethz/lightning-filter/README.md

 LightningFilter uses the DPDK framework, enabling high-speed packet processing.

 This repository contains the open-source version, which offers at least the core functionalities of a LightningFilter.
-The closed-source version provides additional functionalities and better performance (~5x throughput).
+The closed-source version provides additional functionalities.

 ## License